-If you can’t pay your account in full, we may be able to set-up voluntary payments based on your outstanding principal balance, interest, and late fees.
+If you can't pay your account in full, we could set-up voluntary payments based on your outstanding principal balance and interest.

 How to Make Voluntary Payments

-- Direct Debit—Direct Debit allows you to set up an electronic deduction from your checking or savings account.
-You are able to pick your due date and the frequency in which payments are automatically deducted.
-Since your loan payment happens automatically, it's applied effective on your due date, even if your due date falls on a weekend or holiday.
+- Direct Debit—Direct Debit lets you set up an electronic deduction from your checking or savings account.
+You can pick your due date and the frequency in which payments are automatically deducted.
+Since your loan payment happens automatically, it's applied effectively on your due date, even if it falls on a weekend or holiday.
 Apply today!
 (PDF)

 - Pay by Phone—Call us to make a payment over the phone.
 You can pay using a check or your debit card.

-- By U.S. Mail—Make your check or money order payable to Pennsylvania Higher Education Assistance Agency (PHEAA) and mail to:
+- By U.S. Mail—Make your check or money order payable to the Pennsylvania Higher Education Assistance Agency (PHEAA) and mail it to:

 PHEAA P.O.
 Box 1375